Kreusada/Kreusada-Cogs/roleboards/README.rst

 About this cog
 --------------

-Get 'leaderboards' about guild roles, such as the users with the most roles, the roles with the most users, and a full list of all the roles.
+Get 'leaderboards' about guild roles, such as the users with the most roles and the roles with the most users.

 --------
 Commands